vpaeder/lvglpp/README.md

 # API documentation

 There is a documentation generated from docstrings in the *doc* folder.
+See [here](doc/html/index.html).

 ## Tests